 Now in its fourth edition, Port Designer’s Handbook is the definitive guide to the layout, design and construction of harbours and port structures.
 Fully in line with the latest PIANC recommendations, this book covers all aspects of port planning and design from the impact of natural conditions on harbours, to health and safety, and the maintenance and repair of port structures as well as channel and harbour basins.
 Particular attention is given to the impact from ships, including berthing requirements, ship dimension tables and container terminals.

-floating berth structures for large vessels
+- floating berth structures for large vessels

-detailed evaluation of the necessary mooring system
+- detailed evaluation of the necessary mooring system

-evaluation of the bollard system and layout
+- evaluation of the bollard system and layout

-new design and evaluation of the fender system according to the new PIANC recommendation
+- new design and evaluation of the fender system according to the new PIANC recommendation

-concrete in port structures
+- concrete in port structures

-and much more.
+- and much more.